340:40-7-11. Sources of income considered

 (b) When a child attends an Early Head Start-Child Care Partnership grant program or an Oklahoma Early Childhood Program, refer to OAC 340:40-7-12(7) to determine whether to exempt household income.

-(1) All sources of income must be considered and the client determined eligible, per OKDHS Appendix C-4, Child Care Eligibility/Copayment Chart, prior to exempting the household income.
+(1) All income sources must be considered and the client determined eligible, per OKDHS Appendix C-4, Child Care Eligibility/Copayment Chart, prior to exempting the household income.

 (2) To exempt income when determined eligible, the worker enters all household income in the "total diverted income" field E47 on the Family Assistance/Client Services (FACS) Child Care Tab.